CharlesOuverleaux/accountable-coding-challenge/README.md

--Show social proof (e.g. Already 20K people are saving money in Belgium) -Have a trial period for the paying version (e.g. first month is for free) -Improve product offer (e.g. only charge user if he uses more than the free version)
+-Show social proof (e.g. Already 20K people are saving money in Belgium) -Have a trial period for the paying version (e.g. first month is for free) -Improve product offer (e.g. only charge user if he uses more than the free version) -Add animation on design (e.g. the man waving instead of static) -Add a confidentialy message ensuring the company respects GDPR rules.

+## Extra thoughts

+- Add testing to improve reliability
+- Add further validations on email input field to improve lead quality
+- Add a mobile version to improve conversion rate

 ## How to use this feature?